 - Olive oil for the pan

-- 2 ½ cups thinly sliced brown onion (about 1 large onion)
+- 2 ½ cups thinly sliced yellow onion

 - 1 tablespoon finely chopped fresh thyme